d2s/Documentation/_posts/2018-04-10-Changelog.md

 For more information about **signing** and **notarizing** of `RsyncOSX.app.app` see [the notarized info](/Notarized).

+## Plan for future versions of RsyncOSX

+What are the ideas for future versions of RsyncOSX?
+The folowing are some ideas.
+- plans for snapshots e.g keep last snapshot a week, month and so on

 ## Version 5.5.6 rc

 Updated 11 Nov 2018.